CharleRoger/Garden/Canon/Languages/Atteric/Insular/Old Ansang.md

 ### Complementizer: *alerukɨt* and *alendayɨ*

 From the two words _Ale_ "to say" and _Rukɨtɨ_ Converb (analyzed as the most common converb derived from the imperfective converb), the word it is grammaticalized as a complementizer.
-Another word rarely seen but also used in literature is Alendayɨ, from _Ale_ "to say" and _Ndayɨtɨ_ "terminative converb".
+Another word rarely seen but also used in literature is *Alendayɨ*, from _Ale_ "to say" and _Ndayɨtɨ_ "terminative converb".

 > *Tata umanjire alerukɨt tɨrɨrot*
 > `tata umanji-re alerukɨt tɨr-ɨrot
 > `father come-NPST say.CVB 3.NOM-know
 > "He knows that father will come tomorrow"

-### Coordination
+### Conjunction

 #### _yo/ŋal_ - coordination for nominals and adjectives